A charming, mid-terrace cottage in the centre of the seaside town of Beaumaris on the magnificent Isle of Anglesey.

 Located in the heart of this popular coastal town, close to the medieval castle, this stylish cottage will please friends and family alike, leaving lasting memories all year round.

 Tastefully decorated and furnished throughout, this corner cottage provides comfortable, homely accommodation.

 Entering from the street into a modern, well-equipped kitchen with breakfast bar, you have the perfect socialising area to keep the chef entertained whilst they prepare a sumptuous meal for their guests.

 The sitting room with a dining area is spacious and welcoming and boasts a warming woodburner, an ideal space to snuggle up on a cooler evening.

 Stylish stairs with a glass balustrade lead from the dining area up to the three bedrooms.

-The shower room has been fitted with a designer radiator, floating sink and modern fittings.
+The shower room has been fitted with a radiator and modern fittings.

 In historic Beaumaris you can visit its medieval castle, Victorian pier, gaol and courthouse.

 Relax and watch the many yachts sailing in and out of the harbour before visiting the many independent craft shops, restaurants and pubs in this lovely town.